 In Magento, you can get a secure HTTPS/SSL URL simply by checking the tab “Use Secure URLs” in the system configuration menu.
 It is also one of the key elements in making your Magento website compliant with the PCI data security standard and in securing your online transactions.

 #7 Scan applications online

 You can scan your website using this URL https://www.foregenix.com/ .
-You need to register in this site and you can scan your magento website.
-This website will share detailed scan report via email.
-Sometime it may happen that server scanner can’t detect malware, but this website will ensure about 100% malware scanning and credit card hijack security check.
+You need to register on this site and you can scan your Magento website.
+This website will share a detailed scan report via email.
+Sometime it may happen that the server scanner can’t detect malware, but this website will ensure about 100% malware scanning and credit card hijack security check.

 #8 Magento Security Extensions